|Nutritional Guidelines (per serving)|

 - Fresh lemon juice is highly recommended to maintain the quality this cocktail deserves.
 The average lemon yields 1 3/4 ounces of juice, so you can get away with squeezing the juice of half a lemon directly into the shaker.

-- Highland Park tends to be one of the smokier scotches so it will not get lost in this mix.
-If you prefer something a little gentler, try a smooth blended scotch, such as those from Chivas Regal or Johnnie Walker.
+- The recipe was designed to use a smokier scotch so it will not get lost in this mix.
+If you prefer something a little gentler, try a smooth blended scotch.

 How Strong Is a Brogue Cocktail?